rmhowe/wordfind/README.md

-# wordfind
+# WordFind
-A word-finding puzzle game
+A word-finding puzzle game built with Vue and TypeScript